- Pets and Animals»

 A Short History

 Welsh ponies are said to be originated from the prehistoric Celtic pony.
-No-one really knows when these ponies came to Wales, but we do know they existed prior to 55BC and the time of the Roman occupation.
-It seems that Julius Caesar was so impressed by these ponies that he imported them to Rome to use as chariot horses.
+No-one really knows when these ponies came to Wales, but we do know they existed prior to 55 BC, the time of the Roman occupation.
+Julius Caesar was so impressed by these ponies that he imported them to Rome to use as chariot horses.
 They were a great favorite of the charioteers for their endurance and their heart.